- 01Junk bonds yield 7.5-10% while investment-grade bonds yield 4.5-5.5% — the same spread exists between Class A and Class C real estate

 The spread: 4.6%.
 Almost identical to the junk bond spread.
 Same mechanism.
 Different asset class.

 Class A properties are the investment-grade bonds of real estate.
-Institutional money floods into them because they feel safe.
-New tenants, low turnover.
+Institutional money pours into them because they feel safe.
 The yield is lower because the perceived risk is lower.

-Class C properties?
-Those are the junk bonds.
+Class C properties are the junk bonds.
 Higher cash flow, more vacancy, real management intensity.
 A tenant might break a lease.
 A furnace might die in February.
-The cap rate compensates you for taking those calls at 11 PM.
+The cap rate compensates you for those 11 PM phone calls.

-Here's the thing: the bond market has 50 years of data proving that high-yield investors get overpaid for the risk they take.
-Default rates on junk bonds average 3.5% annually.
-But the extra yield averages 5-6%.
+Here's the thing: 50 years of bond market data show that high-yield investors get overpaid for the risk they take.
+Default rates on junk bonds average 3.5% annually, but the extra yield averages 5-6%.
 The spread more than covers the losses.

-Is the same true in real estate?
-I think so.
-A well-managed Class C property with proper screening and proactive maintenance doesn't run 20% vacancy.
-It runs 8-12%.
-The cap rate assumes worse outcomes than reality delivers — if you manage it right.
-That gap between assumed risk and actual risk?
-That's your profit.
+The same dynamic plays out in real estate.
+A well-managed Class C property with proper screening and proactive maintenance doesn't run 20% vacancy — it runs 8-12%.
+The cap rate assumes worse outcomes than reality delivers, if you manage it right.
+The gap between assumed risk and actual risk is where the profit lives.

 Cap Rate Compression

 When institutional investors pile into investment-grade bonds, prices go up and yields go down.
-Same capital flood hits Class A apartments — pension funds, REITs, sovereign wealth funds.
+The same capital flood hits Class A apartments — pension funds, REITs, sovereign wealth funds.
 They bid prices up until the cap rate compresses to 4%.
 Sometimes 3.5%.

 Meanwhile, that Class C complex at a 9% cap rate on a $2.8 million purchase generates $252,000 in NOI.
 With the right financing, your cash-on-cash is 12-15%.